Supermarket price wars: Grocery gap widens as Woolworths raises cost of essentials, and Coles, Aldi lower tags

 Shoppers perused the aisles at 104 supermarkets across Australia, including ALDI, Coles, Woolworths and IGA, to record the price of 14 common grocery items — 10 packaged items as well as milk, beef mince, apples and carrots.

-The average basket of groceries between the four retailers was $66.08.
-Even with weekly specials and catalogue discounts.
+The average basket of groceries between the four retailers was $66.08, even with weekly specials and catalogue discounts.

 ALDI was the only store from which the haul cost less than the national average — $50.79 in the latest survey, down from $51.51 in March.
 It also held its position as the most affordable supermarket.

-The Woolworths basket, however, increased in cost, rising to $68.37 in the latest quarter up from $64.93 in March.
+The Woolworths basket, however, increased in cost, rising to $68.37 in the latest quarter.
+Up from $64.93 in March.

 “When looking at prices with specials, Woolworths has slipped from second to third place in this wave of research,” Choice chief executive Ashley de Silva said.

-The same basket assembled at IGA’s 27 independent supermarkets lagged behind Aldi, Coles and Woolworths, coming in at $78.95.
+The same basket at IGA’s 27 independent supermarkets lagged behind Aldi, Coles and Woolworths, coming in at $78.95.
 Choice said that price reflects the variations in pricing across the stores of different sizes across the country.

 WA slugged the most at supermarkets, Choice survey shows